 Echizen cutlery Echizen uchihamono

-It is said that the origin of Echizen Uchihamono lies in the first half of the 14th century during the early period of North and South Dynasties when Chiyozuru Kuniyasu, a swordsmith in Kyoto, while looking for a suitable place for swordsmithing, settled in the present day Echizen City.
-He continued making swords along with sickles for the farmers in the area, and since then, Echizen has been famous for its agricultural tools.
+The origin of Echizen cutlery is said to date back to the first half of the 14th century when CHIYOZURU Kuniyasu, a swordsmith in Kyoto, relocated to the Echizen area.
+He crafted swords along with sickles for the farmers in the area, which has been known for its agricultural tool production ever since.

-In the Edo period, a blacksmiths merchant guild was organized under the patronage of the Sendai domain.
-In addition, collectors of urushi, familiar with the quality of the blades, sold hammer-forged sickles to supplement their income and took orders for blades from all over the country, as they ranged far and wide looking for lacquer trees.
-After entering the Meiji period, although the merchant guild lost the patronage of the Sendai domain and was dissolved, in 1874 Echizen sickles still accounted for nearly 30% of national production, and knives for about 25%.
-Since then until the Showa period, the development of the silk industry increased the demand for mulberry cutting sickles and knives and ensured the stability of the Echizen Uchihamono industry.
+During the Edo period (1603-1868), a blacksmiths merchant guild was organized under the patronage of the Sendai domain (present day Miyagi prefecture).
+In addition, collectors of Japanese lacquerware, familiar with the quality of the blades, sold hammer-forged sickles to supplement their income and took orders for blades from all over the country, as they had been traveling far and wide looking for lacquer trees.
+When the Meiji period (1868-1912) started, the merchant guild lost the backing of the Sendai domain and was dissolved.
+This did not slow growth as in 1874, Echizen sickles still accounted for nearly thirty percent of national production and knives for about twenty-five percent.
+Until the Showa period (1926-1989), the development of the silk industry increased the demand for mulberry cutting sickles and knives which ensured the stability of the Echizen cutlery industry.

-Over the generations Echizen Uchihamono artisans have maintained the traditional hand-finishing techniques, and still produce a range of excellent products, mainly knives, sickles, hatchets and pruning shears.
+Over the generations, Echizen cutlery artisans have maintained traditional hand-finishing techniques and produce a range of quality products, mainly knives, sickles, billhooks, and trimming shears.

 General Production Process

 - 1. Preparing the steel

 The steel of the cutting edge is heated at about 800℃ (about 1472℉) and forged to the required size.
 Forging is when metal is shaped and strenghthened by beating with a hammer.